GitLeeRepo/RegExNotes/RegExNotes.md

 ## Wildcard character matches

 * **.** (period) - **gr.y** matches gray and grey, or any other character in the 3rd position
 * **.+** (period plus) - **begin.+** matches a string starting with "begin" along with the remainder of the string, so for "The beginning of it all" it will select "beginning of it all".
-Either the plus or asterisk will work in this case and is equivellent to the asterisk by itself in shell commands.
-The difference is that the plus match **one or more** characters and the asterisk is **zero or more**, which when the preceeding character is not a wildcard the difference will have more of an impact, but in this case since the proceeding character is the wildcard period they function equivellently here.
+Either the plus or asterisk will work in this case and is equivalent to the asterisk by itself in shell commands.
+The difference is that the plus match **one or more** characters and the asterisk is **zero or more**, which when the proceeding character is not a wildcard the difference will have more of an impact, but in this case since the proceeding character is the wildcard period they function equivalently here.
 * **.\*** (period asterisk)

 ## Match start and end of strings